fullstackers/bus.io/README.md

 ### Messages from the Socket going into the Bus

-You can specify middleware functions to manipulate the messages incoming from the socket before going into the bus
+You can specify middleware functions to manipulate the messages incoming from the socket before going into the bus.

+Here we are processing *all* messages.

 ```javascript